NBC Radio Network: Dissolution into Westwood One

 Within a year of Westwood One's takeover, several tenured NBC Radio News staffers resigned, including London bureau chief Fred Kennedy, who told Broadcasting magazine, "what was once a great network and broadcast news operation is becoming an audio wire service... and not even a good audio wire service."
 Some affiliates also expressed concern over a decline in technical and editorial quality, even as NBC Radio successfully added 90 affiliates since the sale.
 Norm Pattiz, Westwood One founder/CEO, defended the consolidation moves by noting the radio networks had been losing up to $10 million, but emphasized "we are not dismantling the NBC networks".
 By January 1989, Westwood One announced NBC Radio News would move to Mutual's Arlington, Virginia, facility; engineering operations followed along with the affiliate relations department.

 The Source, which had been reworked into both supplying short-form features and production elements for radio stations in 1988, moved their operations to Los Angeles by 1990.
-Mutual and NBC newscasts were further streamlined in 1992 with jointly-produced newscasts in overnights and weekends and both networks airing generic sportscasts through the weekend.
-NBC Talknet's operations also moved to the Arlington facilities in 1992 and largely continued until 1993, when it was limited solely to Bruce Williams' weeknight show—ceding the other three-hour slot to Jim Bohannon's Mutual talk show—and was eventually identified as a Westwood One program.
+Mutual and NBC newscasts were further streamlined in 1992 with jointly-produced newscasts in overnights and weekends and both networks airing unbranded sportscasts through the weekend.
+NBC Talknet's operations also moved to the Arlington facilities in 1992 and largely continued until 1993, when it was limited solely to Bruce Williams' weeknight show—ceding the other three-hour slot to Jim Bohannon's Mutual talk show—and was eventually rebranded as a Westwood One program.